England Football Online

 Playing Career

-Club(s) Played schoolboy football in Birmingham and turned out for Gower Street Old Boys FC, based in Aston.
+Played schoolboy football in Birmingham and turned out for Gower Street Old Boys FC, based in Aston.
 Where he also played for Aston Manor FC, during which he assisted the local league reserve side, that of Aston Villa FC.
 He was offered a professional contract in April 1904.
-Without playing a single league match, Woolwich Arsenal FC signed him in November 1905.
-Following 21 goals in 44 league appearances, Everton FC then signed Freeman in 1907, where he scored 63 goals in 86 league appearances.
-Burnley FC bought Freeman, along with Harry Mountford for a £800 transfer fee on 13 April 1911, and over the next ten years, made 166 league appearances, scoring 103 goals.
+Without playing a first team match, Woolwich Arsenal FC signed him on 24 November 1905.
+Everton FC then signed Freeman on 10 April 1908.
+Burnley FC bought Freeman, along with Harry Mountford for a £800 transfer fee on 13 April 1911.
 Freeman turned out for Birmingham FC as a guest during WW1.
 Following Burnley's Championship winning season, Freeman announced his intention to leave Turf Moor on 30 April 1921.
-He signed for Wigan Borough FC on 27 September 1921 on a free transfer and was released in May 1922, scoring thirteen in 25 league outings.
-Bringing his career total to an end, 200 league goals in 321 league matches.
+He signed for Wigan Borough AFC on 27 September 1921 on a free transfer and was released by them in May 1922.
 Freeman played 'a few games' for Kettering Town FC in the 1923-24 season, retiring at the end of that season.

 Individual honours Football League (four appearances);